qianzach/PIC16B_Project/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-If you have ever wondered what other shows the actors from your favorite TV show or movie also appear in look no further!
+If you have ever wondered what other shows the actors from your favorite TV show or movie also appear in, look no further!
-This project is a TV Show/Movie/Anime/(you name it!) recommendation engine powered by network analysis, which provides recommendations based on the number of shared actors of a particular TV show, movie, or anime.
+This project is a TV Show/Movie/Anime/(you name it) recommendation engine powered by network analysis, which provides recommendations based on the number of shared actors of a particular TV show, movie, or anime.

 ### Motivation
 -- Insert description --